J30 Protests: South East England

 A toal of 59 schools across Buckinghamshire were either disrupted or closed due to strikes that day in a protest over the Government pension reform plans.
 42% per cent of the Bucks Free Press readers had to stay at home to look after their children as a result of the action, according to a Bucks Free Press online poll that day.
 Most schools were either closed or disrupted in Slough, Berkshire.

 145 schools were closed in Hertfordshire, 61 school closured in Buckinghamshire and a further 27 were closed in Milton Keynes according to the County Councils.
 30 schools had closed in Bedford Borough and Central Bedfordshire, while 23 were closed in Luton Borough the local Councils said.
 Most schools in Royston, Hertfordshire were shut.
 The majority of the county's state schools and several independent schools had been hit by industrial action, which including 12 in and around the town of Royston.

 Over 150 teachers and lecturers rallied outside the Civic Theatre, in Horne Lane, in Bedford against proposed Government to change pensions.
-20 schools were closed, but the Jobcentre plus, remained open despite of joining the strike and rally.
+20 schools were closed, but the Jobcentre plus, remained open despite joining the strike and rally.

 The UK Border Agency has put contingency plans in place at passport control Luton Airport after members of the Public and Commercial Services Union (PCS) struck.
 Overseas passengers using Luton Airport were warned to expect delays on arrival.
 Striking workers also attended a rally in Luton.